1 (833) 247-3652

 5. Hire candidates with the right skills

-When hiring for hybrid positions, consider candidates who have the desired skill sets.
-Workers who are motivated, goal-oriented and/or have experience with remote or hybrid working would be ideal.
+When hiring for remote positions, consider candidates who have the desired skill sets.
+Workers who are motivated, goal-oriented and/or have experience with remote working would be ideal.

 7. Focus on employee wellness and mental health